gokmenyilmaz/_MyDoc/Crypto/PublicPrivateKey.md

 - Client computers have public keys.
 - These keys are located in windows certificates section.
 - The browser encrypts html data using the public key
-and sends it to Web hosting address.
+and sends it to web hosting address.

 The host web site decrypts html text using private key.